docutils/docutils/docutils/docs/ref/doctree.rst

 notes, time/datestamp, processing information, etc.

 :Category:   `Structural Subelements`_
-:Analogues:  There are no direct analogies to <decoration> in HTML or
+:Analogues:  There are no direct analogies to <decoration> in HTML or DocBook.
-             in DocBook.
 :Processing: See the individual `decorative elements`_.
 :Parent:     `\<document>`_
 :Children:   The `decorative elements`_ `\<header>`_ and/or `\<footer>`_.
              Although the content model doesn't specifically require contents, no empty <decoration> elements are ever created.
-:Attributes: only the `common attributes`_
+:Attributes: only the `common attributes`_.

 Examples
 --------